 Mark Sirot-Smith, Business and Economics Subject Advisor

 Share your thoughts in the comments below.
-If you have questions you can email us at email@example.com or tweet us @OCR_BusEcon.
-You can also sign up for email updates to receive information about resources and support.
+If you have any questions, you can email us at firstname.lastname@example.org, call us on 01223 553998 or tweet us @OCR_BusEcon.
+You can also sign up to subject updates to keep up-to-date with the latest news, updates and resources.